siavcom/web-ones-technology/README.md

+# Complete framework for web data aplication.

 # This Framework is to make a simple SQL web data capture program in TypeScript (class-based), without knowledge of web programming (HTML, CSS, VUE).

-# This Framework uses Vue 3 with Nuxt and SQL databases (MSSQL and POSTGRES).
+# This Framework It's has 3 layers :

+- Frontend .
+Programed in Vue/Nuxt and  web-ones-technology framework.
-# This Framework is based on VFP (Visual Fox Pro) functions and instructions.
+   This frontEnd  is based on VFP (Visual Fox Pro) functions and instructions.

+- Backend with Node express and VFPnode project https://github.com/siavcom/VFP-NODE

+- SQL Database .
+Programed in Postgres or MSSQL.

 # It uses:

 - Vue 3 with SFC
 - Nuxt 3
 - Native HTML components
-- Backend with Node express and VFPnode project https://github.com/siavcom/VFP-NODE
 - SQL Database Postgres (12 or newer) or MSSQL (17 or newer)

 # Objective:

 - Make a simple program in TypeScript (class-based), without knowledge of web programming (HTML, CSS, VUE).

-It's based on using a main form (like ThisForm in VFP) made only in TypeScript, where each form has its own components (editBox, comboBox, checkBox, grid, modalContainer, etc.) and its own methods (click(), when, valid(), etc.), forming a component tree.
+It's based on using a main form (like ThisForm in VFP) made only in TypeScript, where each form has its own visual html components (editBox, comboBox, checkBox, grid, modalContainer, etc.) and its own methods (click(), when, valid(), etc.), forming a component tree.

                     this.Form
                  /     |      \